nicmolina/nicmolina/README.md

 ### Hi there 👋, my name Nícolas
 #### I am a Front-end developer

-Computer science student at UFSCar; Work with React.js and Bootstrap; Trying Redux and MaterialUI; Love to try new things in css.
+Computer science student at UFSCar;
+<br/>Work with React.js and Bootstrap;
+<br/>Trying Redux and MaterialUI;
+<br/>Love to try new things in css.
-- 🔭 I’m currently working with Azure and Gitlab, Github just for self-learning.
+<br/>- 🔭 I’m currently working with Azure and Gitlab, Github just for self-learning.
 Skills: REACT / JS / HTML / CSS